alberto0723/DORM/README.md

 test_all_NF2.bat
 ```

-Notice that, in order to migrate data, some of the tests in those batch files require the creation before-hand of the source schema in the demo above with name `source`.
+Notice that, in order to migrate data, some of the tests in those batch files require the creation beforehand of the source schema in the demo above with name `source`.
 Also, a second source schema called `source2` should be created following the same steps as above, but the design [1NF/book-authors-topic](files/designs/1NF/book-authors-topic.json) and the corresponding data in [book-authors-topic](files/data/book-authors-topic.sql)